-While the right mattress might make for a painless night’s sleep, the right fluffy, sumptuous, feathery duvet is the key to your coziest night’s sleep.
-So from the people who brought you best sheets, best summer sheets, best pillows for side sleepers, and a bunch of other sleep-related bests, we now present the best duvet covers, according to interior designers, who’ve touched and tested more duvets than we ever could.
+While the right mattress might make for a painless night’s sleep, and the best sheets will keep you comfortable in your sleep, the duvet cover is the item tasked both with keeping you cozy and decorating your bed.
+For our update on the best ones to buy, we talked to some of the interior designers who weighed in on the best sheets, best summer sheets, best pillows for side sleepers, and other sleep-related bests, plus a few new ones.
+These are the people who’ve touched and tested more duvets than we ever could.
 Let the experts help you decide.

 “I love Frette because their products come in a variety of simple, minimalist colors and patterns.
 The fabric is of the highest quality: durable, yet soft as silk to the touch, which is important because, with a duvet cover, the breathability of the fabric has a direct effect on how restful your sleep will be.
 Frette’s options are all easy to care for, and it’s a luxury choice that doesn’t break the bank.” —Campion Platt, Campion Platt Interiors